antihax/goesi/esi/docs/AssetsApi.md

 > []GetCharactersCharacterIdAssets200Ok GetCharactersCharacterIdAssets(ctx, characterId, optional)
 Get character assets

-Return a list of the characters assets  ---  This route is cached for up to 3600 seconds
+Return a list of the characters assets  ---  This route is cached for up to 3600 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/characters/{character_id}/assets/)

 ### Required Parameters